 BAKOM FTTH guidelines

-Why are there not more FTTH fibre optic networks?
+Why are there not more point-to-point FTTH fibre optic networks?

 The network being rolled by Pully4net have almost unlimited capacity and is open to every telecommunications provider, there is therefore no need for additional infrastructure.
 Multiple developments would not provide any further added value, but would result in very high economic costs, unnecessary additional expenditure (permits, meetings, decisions in counsels, etc.) for the local authorities and disturbances for the population.